-The magician: Modern RWS Tarot Card Meanings
+The Magician: Modern RWS Tarot Card Meanings

 ‘KEY I: Magician’, Rider Waite Smith tarot deck.

-Upright Magician Meanings
+The Magician: Upright RWS Meanings

 Keywords

-White magic, Divine Willpower, Skill, Imagination, Self-mastery, Language, Reality.
+White magic, Willpower, Imagination, Self-mastery, Language

 In a Love Or Relationship Context